helmuthdu/web-components/packages/custom-elements/README.md

 //...
 ```

-Although, this approach works it can become verbose/tedious, but there is an alternative which does not require declaring all properties manually.
-The [HTMLElement.datasets](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) interface provides read/write access to custom data attributes (data-*) on elements.
-It exposes a map of strings (DOMStringMap) with an entry for each data-* attribute.
+Although this approach works, it can become verbose or tedious as more and more properties our components have.
+Still, there is an alternative that does not require declaring all properties manually: The [HTMLElement.datasets](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) interface provides read/write access to custom data attributes (`data-*`) on elements.
+It exposes a map of strings (DOMStringMap) with each `data-*` attribute entry.
 Updating our example with the dataset declaration:

 ```html
 <ce-alert data-color="red"></ce-alert>